MyPetORG/MyPet-Wiki/pages/skills/ride.md

 (P) *Fly Zones* can be used to prevent/allow flying in certain [WorldGuard](http://dev.bukkit.org/bukkit-plugins/worldguard/) regions.
 Regions with higher priorities will overwrite regions with a lower priority.
 ##### Example:

-This setup prevents players to fly their pet in the world ''Survival'' but allows it when they are in the ''spawn'' region.
+This setup prevents players to fly their pet in the world `Survival` but allows it when they are in the `spawn` region.
 `<code yaml config.yml>`
 MyPet:
     Skill: